Fatalities in mixed martial arts contests: Booto Guylain

 29-year-old Booto Guylain, a Congolese fighter, experienced a head injury during the third round of his MMA bout against Keron Davies at EFC AFRICA 27 held in Johannesburg, South Africa, on February 27, 2014.
 He was stabilized on-site and taken to the hospital.
 He died a week later on March 5, 2014, as a result of complications related to the swelling of the brain.

 Donshay White

 37-year-old Donshay White of Radcliff, Kentucky lost a sanctioned amateur heavyweight bout against Ricky Muse in Louisville, Kentucky by TKO in the second round at an event titled "Hardrock MMA 90" on July 16, 2017.
 It was his first bout since 2015.
 After the fight, he collapsed backstage and was taken to an ambulance where he died.
 He arrived at Saints Mary and Elizabeth Hospital with no pulse and was pronounced dead at 9:02 p.m.
 The cause of his death was ruled as hypertensive heart disease.
-The autopsy revealed that White had had high blood pressure but was not taking medication for it.
+The autopsy revealed that White had high blood pressure but was not taking medication for it.
 Despite this, White passed a physical on the day of the fight.